SpineEventEngine/config/CONTRIBUTING.md

 Code contributions should:
   * Be accompanied by tests.
-  * Be licensed Apache 2.0 with the appropriate copyright header for each file.
+  * Be licensed under the Apache v2.0 license with the appropriate copyright header for each file.
   * Formatted according to the code style.
 See [Wiki home][wiki-home] for the links to style guides of the programming languages used in the framework.